miwermi/School_District_Analysis/README.md

 - A district summary (with school type, total students, total budget, average passing scores and rates)
 - A school summary (the above info for each individual school in the district)
 - The top 5 schools & the bottom 5 schools (with the highest percentage of students passing both reading and math)
-- verage math and reading scores for each school (based on test result means and percentages)
+- Average math and reading scores for each school (based on test result means and percentages)
 - School spending per student
 - Scores by school size (in student counts)
 - Scores by school type